crums-io/skipledger/docs/sldg_manual.md

 3. The first, the row number column is followed by one or more columns.
 These may be most any SQL type (large BLOBs can be problematic, but most other types should be okay).

 The query here was generated using the sldg's *setup* command.
-That command interacts with the user and takes a list column values and assumes the first column is a constantly incrementing PRIMARY KEY.
+That command interacts with the user and takes a list of column values and assumes the first column is a constantly incrementing PRIMARY KEY.

 Note the use of the SQL *ROW_NUMBER()* function here.
 You might have noticed on inspection that as it